 Attitude towards home schooling…

-Parents choose to home-school for many reasons…bullying, behaviour, anxiety, religion or because they disagree with the education system.
+Parents choose to home-school for many reasons…bullying, behavior, anxiety, religion or because they disagree with the education system.
 I’ve never really liked the term home-school or even home-educate to be honest.
 I think it implies that the learning only happens in the home and that we’re somehow hiding our children away from the rest of society.

-This isn’t at all true yet many home-schooling parents are asked by ‘concerned’ onlookers whether their children will know how to socialise in a ‘normal’ environment.
+This isn’t at all true yet many home-schooling parents are asked by ‘concerned’ onlookers whether their children will know how to socialize in a ‘normal’ environment.
 As if school is a more normal environment than actual day-to-day life.